 25 Best Crochet Blogs You Need to Follow in 2026

-Whether you’re just picking up your first hook or you’ve been crocheting for decades, the online crochet community is one of the most generous, creative, and inspiring spaces on the internet.
-From free patterns and step-by-step video tutorials to designer spotlights and yarn reviews, crochet blogs are an invaluable resource for anyone who loves this craft.
+First hook or thirty years in, the online crochet community is one of the most generous, creative corners of the internet.
+Free patterns, video tutorials, designer spotlights, yarn reviews, crochet blogs are a genuinely useful resource for anyone who loves the craft.

-Each blog on this list brings something unique to the table — whether it’s gorgeous pattern design, beginner-friendly tutorials, or a warm and welcoming community.
-Let’s dive in!
+Every blog here brings something of its own, gorgeous pattern design, beginner-friendly tutorials, or just a warm, welcoming community.
+Let’s get into it.

 What Makes a Great Crochet Blog?

-4. Beautiful Visual Presentation — Crochet is a visual craft, and the best blogs showcase their work with gorgeous photography, clear diagrams, and appealing layout design.
+4. Beautiful Visual Presentation: Crochet is a visual craft, and the best blogs present their work with gorgeous photography, clear diagrams, and appealing layout design.

-5. Community Engagement — The heart of crochet lies in its community.
-We prioritized blogs that foster connection — whether through comments, social media groups, crochet-alongs, or pattern support.
+5. Community Engagement: The heart of crochet lies in its community.
+We prioritized blogs that build real connection, whether through comments, social media groups, crochet-alongs, or pattern support.

 How Did We Choose These 25 Blogs?

-We evaluated each blog based on the criteria above, but we also made sure to include a diverse mix of styles and specialties.
-You’ll find blogs focused on amigurumi, wearable patterns, home decor, baby items, and more.
-We also included blogs that cater to different skill levels, from absolute beginners to advanced crocheters looking for a challenge.
+We judged each blog on the points above, but we also wanted a good mix of styles and specialties, amigurumi, wearables, home decor, baby items, and more, across every skill level from absolute beginner to advanced.

-Our goal was to create a list that genuinely helps you grow as a crocheter, regardless of where you are in your journey.
-Every blog listed here is active, free to access, and packed with value.
-Ready to find your new favorite crochet blog?
-Let’s get started!
+The aim was a list that actually helps you grow, no matter where you are with crochet.
+Everything here is active, free to access, and worth your time.
+Ready to find a new favorite?
+Let’s go.

 What Are the 25 Best Crochet Blogs to Follow in 2026?